containers/buildah/docs/buildah.md

 	registries.conf is the configuration file which specifies which container registries should be consulted when completing image names which do not include a registry or domain portion.

+**registries.d** (`/etc/containers/registries.d`)

+Directory which contains configuration snippets which specify registries which should be consulted when completing image names which do not include a registry or domain portion.

 ## SEE ALSO
 podman(1), mounts.conf(5), newuidmap(1), newgidmap(1), registries.conf(5), storage.conf(5)